Last Updated on: September 20, 2023

-I have always written in a gratitude journal since 2017, but I decided to be more consistent with my writing this 2022.
+I have always written in a gratitude journal since 2017, but I decided to be more consistent with my writing these recent years.

 What is Gratitude?

-In the past sixty days or so, I consistently wrote in my gratitude journal, and here’s what I learned.
+In the past sixty days, I consistently wrote in my gratitude journal, and here’s what I learned.

 1. I am blessed beyond what I deserve.

-While looking in my day-to-day tracking in my gratitude journal, taking the fact that I wake up for a new day is already something to be grateful for.
-I am also blessed to have food to eat, clean water to drink, a bed to sleep in, meaningful work, and loving relationships.
+While looking at my day-to-day tracking in my gratitude journal, taking the fact that I wake up for a new day is already something to be grateful for.
+I am also blessed to have food, clean water to drink, a bed to sleep in, meaningful work, and loving relationships.

 I believe that it is all through God’s grace that I receive great things beyond what I can imagine and beyond what I truly deserve.